rondhi/Streamerbot-WebConfigurator/README.md

 * is one of a list of values: x in (a, b, c), x not in (a, b, c)

 The simplest, and probably most useful expression, is simply the name of another simple boolean option: When it is checked, the option shows, and is hidden when the option is unchecked.

+### Option Groups

+You can create a group of options with an option of `"type" : "group"`.
+The `"name"` is optional.

+The group can have an optional `"label"` & `"description"` displayed above the config options, which is appropriate for just breaking up options into related functional groups.

+Groups can also have `"showIf"` to conditionally show/hide the whole group, just like other options.

 ## Contact Info